 - Other questions regarding eligible expenses or more information

 Family Medical Leave Act

 The Family Medical Leave Act will provide all eligible employees up to 60 working days of unpaid, job-protecting leave and requires group health benefits to be maintained during the absence.
 An employee must have been employed with the IU for at least 12 months and worked at least 1,250 hours during that 12 month period in order to qualify for the Family Medical Leave Act.
-Attached is the Family or Medical Leave request form.
 The leave may be used for the following reasons:

 - The birth, adoption, or placement of a child in foster care

 - The care of a spouse, child, or parent with a serious medical condition